Model & Strategy

 Louise Dube joined iCivics as Executive Director in 2014.
 Louise discovered the power of education in the early 1990’s as a co-founder of CASES, a New York alternative to incarceration program for youth offenders where education helped re-shape lives.
 She has successfully led growth organizations that make and deliver engaging educational technology and digital media.
 Most recently, she was the Managing Director of Digital Learning at WGBH, a public radio station in Boston.
 At WGBH, Louise helped launch PBS LearningMedia, a platform with more than 87,000 classroom-ready digital resources reaching 1.5 million educators.
 Previously, Louise served as President of Pangea Tools, an educational software start-up successfully acquired by Houghton Mifflin, and as VP of Marketing at Time To Know, a 1:1 curriculum platform, now distributed by McGraw-Hill Education.

-iCivics reached over five million students in 2016 through a network of 150,000 registered teachers.
+iCivics now serves over 6 million students.
+The network counts over 96,000 active registered teachers each year.
 It is now the largest provider of civics curriculum to middle school social studies teachers in the country.
+Half of all middle school social studies teachers and a

 Sandra Day O'Connor: Why It's So Important for Women to VoteSandra Day O’Connor, the first female Supreme Court justice, says if American women want to wield political power, they must show up to the polls…Oct 2017